demeralde/graphene-django-firebase-auth/README.md

 Note this is a WIP and abandoned project since I never ended up using Firebase.
 But the code is still a good starting point as of writing this.

-**This package is still in development and is not ready for production.**

 Partially inspired by
 [django-firebase-auth](https://github.com/fcornelius/django-firebase-auth)
 for Django REST framework.